WapStart/reporting-api/README.md

 Get statistics and revenues with our reporting API
 ==========================
-Our reporting API allows you to get statistics for your account, for your ad space or ad campaign.
+Our reporting API allows you to get statistics for your account, for your adspace or ad campaign.

 **Contents:**
 * [Step 1 - Call function](#step-1---call-function)